 - Dr. Dawn Williams, Dean of Howard University School of Education

 - January 16, 2019: During the State Board’s January Public Meeting, the State Board adopted a memo summarizing the major themes and most common recommendations on teacher retention based on the feedback gathered at the public forum and during the online comment period.
 The memo can be found here.

-- December 2018: Following the November teacher retention public forum, SBOE set up an online feedback portal for community members to put forth new ideas on teacher retention, as well as vote on existing suggestions.
+- December 2018: Following the November teacher retention public forum, the State Board set up an online feedback portal for community members to put forth new ideas on teacher retention, as well as vote on existing suggestions.
 More than 450 community members visited the feedback portal and voted more than 200 times on proposed solutions.

-SBOE closed the comment period on December 18, 2018 and consolidated the feedback into a memo for State Board members.
+The State Board closed the comment period on December 18, 2018, and consolidated the feedback into a memo for State Board members.

-- November 28, 2018: SBOE welcomed nearly 100 teachers, principals, community members, and policymakers to DCPS’ Walker-Jones Education Campus for a public forum on teacher and principal retention in the District of Columbia.
+- November 28, 2018: the State Board welcomed nearly 100 teachers, principals, community members, and policymakers to DCPS’ Walker-Jones Education Campus for a public forum on teacher and principal retention in the District of Columbia.
 You can read more about the forum and the discussions that took place here.